nerdeveloper/hackathon-starter-kit/README.md

   - Get a Post
   - Edit/Update a Post
   - Delete a Post
-  - CSRF protection
-- **API Examples**: Facebook, Google, Dropbox, Twitter, LinkedIn.
+- **API Examples**: Facebook, Google, Dropbox, Twitter, LinkedIn and more.

 ## Prerequisites